-Pursuant to Section 59 of the Saarland University Act of 23 June 2004 (Official Gazette of Saarland, p.
-1782) as amended by the Act of 14 October 2014 (Official Gazette, p.
-406) and pursuant to the Framework Examination Regulations for Bachelor's and Master's Degree Programmes at Saarland University (BMPRO) of 17 June 2015 (Official Bulletin of the Institutions of Higher Education in Saarland, p.
-474) and with the consent of the University Senate and the University Board, Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science) at Saarland University hereby issues the following Joint Examination Regulations for the Consecutive Bachelor's and Master's Degree Programmes of Faculty 6 (Natural Science and Technology Faculty I - Mathematics and Computer Science).
+Pursuant to Section 64 of the Saarland University Act as amended by the Act of 8-9 December 2020 (Official Gazette of Saarland I (2021), p.
+53) and pursuant to the Framework Examination Regulations for Bachelor's and Master's Degree Programmes at Saarland University (BMRPO) of 17 June 2015 (Official Bulletin of the Institutions of Higher Education in Saarland, p.
+474) and with the consent of the University Senate and the University Board, the Faculty of Mathematics and Computer Science at Saarland University hereby issues the following Joint Examination Regulations for the Consecutive Bachelor's and Master's Degree Programmes of the Faculty of Mathematics and Computer Science.